Maldives investigates activist group for ‘slandering Islam’

 “I have been contacted by police.
 They wanted to have my address because they want to send me summons,” Ismail said by telephone from Germany where she is studying.
 She said police asked her to present herself for an inquiry within 14 days of receiving the summons.

-The government spokesman, Ibrahim Hood, said Thursday evening that he could not immediately comment because he was in a meeting.
+The government spokesman, Ibrahim Hood, could not immediately comment because he was in a meeting.

 The government said last week that there is widespread public condemnation of the report because of “content slandering Islam and Prophet Mohamed.”